yiisoft/validator/docs/guide/using-validator.md

 ### Custom data set

-Most of the time creating a custom data set is not needed because of built-in data sets and automatical normalization of all types during validation.
+Most of the time creating a custom data set is not needed because of built-in data sets and automatic normalization of all types during validation.
 However, this can be useful, for example, to change a default value for certain attributes:

 ```php